LolloneS/advanced-databases-project/report.md

 Structuring the database using more than one collection lets us divide the *commodities* from the rest of the data regarding the trades, giving us the advantage of saving space - since many commodities are repeated thousands of times over the dataset's millions of rows

-The rows will be thus splitted in two collections this way:
+The rows of the dataset will be thus splitted in two collections this way:

 1. **trades**